kubernetes-sigs/kustomize/docs/plugins.md

    uses to test its _builtin_ generators and transformers,

- * run without the performance hit of firing up a subprocess and marshalling/unmarshalling data for each plugin run.
+ * run without the performance cost of firing up a subprocess and marshalling/unmarshalling all resource data for each plugin run.

 [ELF]: https://en.wikipedia.org/wiki/Executable_and_Linkable_Format